hvaring/Prism.Autofac.Mutable.Wpf/README.md

 # Prism.Autofac.Mutable.Wpf

-This library offers an alternative to the official Prism.Autofac library for WPF that supports modules.
-Module support for Autofac in Prism has been removed in Prism WPF 7.0 due to Autofac's `ContainerBuilder.Update` being marked as obsolete.
+This library provides [Autofac](https://github.com/autofac/Autofac) support for [Prism](https://github.com/PrismLibrary/Prism/).
+Support for Autofac in Prism has been removed in Prism WPF 7.0 due to Autofac's `ContainerBuilder.Update` being marked as obsolete.

+The library supports both .NET Core 3.0 and .NET Framework 4.5.

 ## How it works

 While `ContainerBuilder.Update` is obsolete, Autofac allows you to dynamically add an `IRegistrationSource` to an existing container.
-This is also one of the workarounds mentioned in [Autofac ContainerBuilder.Update Obsolete](https://github.com/PrismLibrary/Prism/issues/969#issuecomment-291617882).
 Adding new `IRegistrationSource`s is handled by a wrapper interface, `IMutableContainer`.
 ```
 public interface IMutableContainer : IContainer
 {